peremunoz/Client-Server/README.md

 # Server Client Software

-Implementation of a Client-Server arquitecture.
+Implementation of a Client-Server architecture.
 Communication via sockets and using TCP and UDP protocols.

 Client: Coded in ANSI C.